rossgk2/Eulers-Method/README.md

 # Euler's method

 This program was a personal passion project written during my junior year of high school, in 2016, a month or two before the [Integrator](https://github.com/rossgk2/Integrator) project.
 I was really excited about writing this program because it allowed me to approximate Euler's number, e.
 Euler's number is special in mathematics for many reasons.
 In my opinion, the most important reason is that f(x) = e^x is the unique function (up to a constant) that is its own derivative.
+Symbolically, d/dx(e^x) = e^x.
 Happily enough, this fact is highly relevant to this program!

 ## What is Euler's method?